Yoshio, the Mexican singer, dies of complications from COVID-19 - Telemundo 52

 Three times recognized as Best Interpreter in the Mexican edition Yoshio won third place for Mexico in the OTI international contest in 1981 with the song “What happened” by the Mexican author Felipe Gil.

-Son of a Japanese immigrant and a Mexican, Yoshio has a long discography in which the albums “Reina de Corazones” (1984) and “Samurai) (1985) stand out.
+Son of a Japanese immigrant and a Mexican, Yoshio has a long discography in which the discs “Reina de corazón” (1984) and “Samurai) (1985) stand out.

 On television, she collaborated with the Mexican diva Silvia Pinal in her series “Woman, cases of real life” and had an outstanding participation in the soap opera “The Sin of Oyuki” in 1988 and in “The Crystal Fogged” in 1989.